 The church and village hall are protected for community type uses.

-Development or investment which contributes towards the improvement of existing facilities, or provision of new recreational, community and educational resources and/or infrastructure in Allensmore Parish will be considered more favourably.
+Development or investment which contributes towards the improvement of existing facilities, or provision of new recreational, community and educational resources and/or infrastructure in Allensmore Parish will be encouraged.

 6. Next Steps